 For now, patients should stop taking these medications and contact their medical care provider immediately if they’ve engaged in actions while not entirely awake or if they don’t remember activities they have done while taking medicine.

-The FDA offered additional information to individuals who take sleep helps:
+The FDA offered additional information to individuals who take sleeping pills:

 - Do not use the medication in combination with any additional sleep medication, such as non-prescription sleep aids.